LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

     http://www.luc.edu/gradschool/about\_facultystaff.shtml
     for the current list of full members.

 #.
+Once the committee is approved, you may continue with your
+    research in subsequent semesters registering for the zero-credit-hour Comp 595: Thesis Supervision, if available, or
+    Comp 605: Masters Study, if Comp 595 is not listed.
+If you still need credit hours and have not already had the full number of hours of Comp 490, you can register for that instead.
+    Students may register for any number of semesters of Comp 595/605, subject to time-to-degree-completion constraints.

+#.
+Once you have your thesis committee approved,
+    the thesis becomes a degree requirement.
+    (This is important for international students.)
+    You may, however, petition to revert back to non-thesis status; this requires permission of the Graduate Program Director and the Graduate School.
+    At that point, you would be able to graduate without writing a thesis, if the coursework requirements were met.
+    No reimbursement or credit will be received for any Comp 595, Comp 605, or other thesis-specific courses taken.

+#.
 Ballot for the Approval of a Thesis/Dissertation Proposal

-    -  The second step in the thesis process is the writing of the proposal.
+    -  You will then prepare a formal research proposal, in consultation with your advisor.
-       This proposal must be submitted to your committee for review and defended by you.
+       This proposal must be submitted to your committee for review.
+       This sequence is monitored through gsps.
     -  If you are submitting your proposal to the Institutional Review Board (IRB), you must have approval or exemption *before* the Graduate School approves your proposal.
 You do not need to submit proof, Graduate School will confirm.
-(This step is not common for Computer Science.)
+       (This step is required for the use of human and animal subjects, and is not common for Computer Science.)
-    -  Additionally, a simple one to two paragraph abstract must be included in the proposal form on gsps.
+    -  **A simple one to two paragraph abstract must be included** **in the proposal form on gsps.**
-    -  You will get notified once all members of the committee and GPD approve the proposal through gsps.
+    -  You will get notified once all members of the committee, the GPD, and the Graduate School approve the proposal through gsps.
     -  You are now ready to "conduct research" for the project.
-    -  Typically you should give the committee three weeks to read the final draft of the thesis before the defense date.

 #.
 Ballot for Text and Oral Defense Form

     -  Upon completion of your thesis, you will be required to formally defend your research.
+Schedule this with your committee.
+       You thesis should be in nearly final form.
+    -  Typically you should give the committee three weeks to read the final draft of the thesis before the defense date.
-For this requirement, you must download the defense ballot http://www.luc.edu/media/lucedu/gradschool/pdfs/T%20&%20D%20defense%20ballot--DB.pdf and bring it with you to your defense.
+    -  **For this requirement, you must download the defense ballot** http://www.luc.edu/media/lucedu/gradschool/pdfs/T%20&%20D%20defense%20ballot--DB.pdf and bring it with you to your defense.
 Your director and other committee member(s) will sign the ballot – this ballot then needs to go to the GPD for final approval.
+    -  The committee may require modifications before approving the thesis, or possibly reject it.
     -  Once approved, the GPD will upload the ballot in gsps for Graduate School approval.
     -  You will be notified